TheCeloReis/marcelreis.dev/README.md

 # marcelreis.dev

 My personal website and blog (work in progress).
-For the previous version visit https://marcelreis.dev

 Execute
 `yarn install`, then `yarn dev`, a development server will open in `localhost:8000`